 How SDMA Differs From Traditional Kidney Tests

-Traditional kidney tests like creatinine don’t increase until approximately 75% of kidney function has been lost.
-SDMA changes the game by increasing with as little as 25-40% loss of kidney function—detecting kidney decline 9-17 months earlier than creatinine in many dogs.
+Traditional kidney tests like BUN and creatinine typically don’t increase until approximately two thirds (about 66-75%) of kidney function has been lost.
+SDMA changes the game by increasing with as little as 25-40% loss of kidney function, making it an early indicator of kidney dysfunction.
+The SDMA test measures SDMA concentration in the blood—detecting kidney decline 9-17 months earlier than creatinine in many dogs.
 Unlike other markers, SDMA isn’t significantly affected by muscle mass, diet, or body condition.

 What Does SDMA Test For in Dogs?